AnishwarRajaram/Software-for-banner-grabbing/README.md

 ## Disclaimer

 This tool is intended for use on networks you own or have explicit permission to test.
-This tool in its current version was co-written by generative AI (claude Sonnet 4.6) Pipeline Architecture not credited to the model and open for free use and modifications Suggestions will be appreciated
+This tool in its current version was co-written by generative AI (claude Sonnet 4.6).
+Pipeline Architecture not credited to the model and open for free use and modifications.
+Suggestions will be appreciated